jeancmaia/mcglm/paper.md

 ![UML for the library \label{fig:umlcode}](artifacts/classes.png)

-The library `mcglm` provides the first Python tool for statistical analysis with the aid of McGLMs.
+The library `mcglm` provides the first Python tool for statistical analysis with the aid of McGLM.
 Heavily influenced by its twin R version [@Bonat:2018], the library has ninety-one percent of unit-testing coverage.
-URLs of source-code and PyPI, the official repository for Python libraries, are [https://github.com/jeancmaia/mcglm (https://github.com/jeancmaia/mcglm) and [https://pypi.org/project/mcglm/] (https://pypi.org/project/mcglm/).
+URLs of source-code and PyPI, the official repository for Python libraries, are [https://github.com/jeancmaia/mcglm] (https://github.com/jeancmaia/mcglm) and [https://pypi.org/project/mcglm/] (https://pypi.org/project/mcglm/).
 The library `mcglm` can easily be installed using the library `pip.`